 Your Neighborhood Council Meets

-The next meeting of your Chatsworth Neighborhood Council is Wednesday, Sept.
-2. Join us at 7 p.m., at Lawrence Middle School, 10100 Variel Ave., for the meeting and light refreshments.
+Our next meeting is Wednesday, Aug.
+5. Join us at 7 p.m., at Lawrence Middle School, 10100 Variel Ave., for the meeting and light refreshments.

 Bring your questions and civic announcements.

 If you drive along the major streets

 in the residential portions of Chatsworth, you'll often find yourself

 looking not at front yards or driveways but at concrete block walls.